HenryDeLange/inat-achievements/README.md

 ### Desktop App Distributable
 Run this project as A desktop application using Electron.

+#### _GitHub Action to automatically build a new desktop release_
+The GitHub Action defined in `./.github/workflows/release-electron.yml` will run automatically when code is committed into the `master` branch, resulting in the desktop application of the latest code in the branch being available as a GitHub Release.

 #### _Manual steps to build a new desktop release_
   1. Make sure the `homepage` property is set in the `package.json` file as described above in the _Custom Subdomain_ section.to the `./` relative path.